anderkve/FYS3150/_sources/lecture_notes/2025/README.md

 - Binary representation (background for roundoff error discussion)
   - Integers
   - Floating-point numbers
+- Code topics:
+  - C++: pass-by-reference vs pass-by-value

+### Lecture 7, September 11

+- Overview of topics for Project 2
+- Scaling equations
+- Project 2 physics case: The buckling beam
+  - Two-point boundary value problem, connection to eigenvalue problem
+- Start discussion of eigenvalue problems

+### Lecture 8, September 12

+- Cont. discussion of eigenvalue problems
+  - Similarity transformations
+  - Jacobi's rotation method
+    - Main idea
+    - Example with $2 \times 2$ matrix
+    - Algorithm for $N \times N$ case
+- Code topics:
+  - Debugging tips & tricks
 - LU decomposition
   - What it is
   - What is it good for:
     - Solving matrix equations
-- Code topics (if time):
-  - C++: pass-by-reference vs pass-by-value

-### Lecture 7, September 11

-- Continue discussion of LU decomposition
-  - What is it good for:
     - Finding the determinant
     - Finding the inverse
   - How: An algorithm for determining the L and U matrices
   - PLU decomposition
-- Overview of topics for Project 2
-- Scaling equations

-### Lecture 8, September 12

-### Lecture 9, September 18
+### Lecture 9, September 18 (video lecture)

+- Finsh discussion of LU decomposition
+- Iterative methods for solving matrix equations

-### Lecture 10, September 19
+### Lecture 10, September 19 (video lecture)

+- Any remaining topics from the previous lecture

 ### Lecture 11, September 25